-15.3.1.
-Full details of the GCNYC Complaints Handling Procedure will be available on GCNYC's website.
+- 15.3.1.
+Full details of the GCNYC Complaints Handling Procedure will be available on GCNYC's website. - 15.3.2.
+If you wish to formally submit a complaint, please email full details to complaints@gcnyc.com.

-16. Campus Safety
+16.Campus Safety